QuantStack/quantstack.github.io/assets/mamba.md

-## What is Mamba
+## What is Mamba?

 Mamba is a drop-in replacement for conda package manager, that uses a different dependency resolution mechanism that makes mamba much faster than conda.
 The mamba-backend is called `libsolv` -- a library implemented in C for speed.

-Using mamba instead of conda should give you the package installations as with conda, but much faster.
+Using mamba instead of conda should give you the same package installations as with conda, but much faster.

 Currently, mamba is still in beta-state.
 Some features of the conda package manager are not yet implemented, but for the general use case it works very well.

-We are looking forward to hear feedback on github: https://github.com/QuantStack/mamba You can follow the main author on Twitter for updates: https://twitter.com/wuoulf
+We are looking forward to your feedback on GitHub: https://github.com/QuantStack/mamba.
+You can follow the main author on Twitter for updates: https://twitter.com/wuoulf.

 ## Mamba Installation